 Recruit Training

-On February 23, 2019, Michael Campofiori completed the Crucible and received his Eagle, Globe, and Anchor, completing the transformation into a United States Marine.
+On February 23, 2019, Michael Campofiori completed the Crucible and received his Eagle, Globe, and Anchor, marking the culmination of his transformation into a United States Marine.
 From battling leukemia to earning the title, Campofiori overcame every challenge that he ever had to face.
 Campofiori embodies the very spirit of being a Marine.

 You can watch the video of him receiving his EGA here.